neoforged/Documentation/docs/resources/server/tags.md

   // The values of the tag.
   "values": [
     // A value object.
 Must specify the id of the object to add, and whether it is required.
     // If the entry is required, but the object is not present, the tag will not load.
+The "required" field
+    // is technically optional, but when removed, the entry is equivalent to the shorthand below.
     {
       "id": "examplemod:example_ingot",
       "required": false